nickolasj77/idade_c/README.md

-# idade_c
- This program calculates your age by subtracting the currently year (2022) from the year you were born
+### -This program calculates your age by subtracting the currently year (2022) from the year you were born-